microsoft/DirectXShaderCompiler/docs/DXIL.rst

 134 LegacyDoubleToUInt32_          legacy fuction to convert double to uint32
-135 WaveAllBitCount_               returns the count of bits set to 1 across the wave 136 WavePrefixBitCount_            returns the count of bits set to 1 on prior lanes
+135 WaveAllBitCount_               returns the count of bits set to 1 across the wave 136 WavePrefixBitCount_            returns the count of bits set to 1 on prior lanes 137 Barycentrics_                  return weights at a current location.
+138 BarycentricsCentroid_          return weights at centroid location.
+139 BarycentricsSampleIndex_       return weights at the location of the sample specified by index 140 BarycentricsSnapped_           return weights at the location specified in the pixel's 16x16 sample grid 141 AttributeAtVertex_             returns the values of the attributes at the vertex.
 === ============================== =================================================================================================================